netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The access requirements are as follows:

-   * Permit traffic from R&D BYOD employees, destined to R&D employees.
+   * Permit traffic from R&D BYOD of employees, destined to R&D employees' devices.

    * Deny traffic from R&D BYOD employees, destined to finance servers located in the enterprise DC network.